 It’s even good just spread on some toast!
 You really can use this sweet treat in all kinds of different ways.
 I’ve listed more serving suggestions below!

 - 28 ounces sweetened condensed milk 2 cans

 - 3 1/2 pint canning jars

 - Empty the two cans of condensed milk into the canning jars and securely tighten the lids.

 - Place in an empty slow cooker and cover with water.
 The water should rise at least 1 inch above the jars.

-- Place the lid on the slow cooker and turn to low heat for 10 hours (the longer you cook it, the darker it will get, so cook it to your preference).
+- Place the lid on the slow cooker and turn to low heat for 10 hours or until it's reached the color you prefer.
+The longer you cook it, the darker it will get, so cook it to your preference.

 - Remove from the water and allow to cool to room temperature.

 - Store in the refrigerator for 2-3 weeks.

 This post contains affiliate links.
 As an Amazon associate and member of other qualifying programs, I earn from qualifying purchases.